How to use repetition in photography composition

 This is because layering composition techniques creates a strong and visually appealing image.
 So interrupt the repetition in the photo by positioning your subject at the intersection of the rule of thirds

-In this instance we have 3 photography composition techniques in use: repetition of the pillars and lights forms leading lines to the subject, who is also placed at the intersection of the imaginary rule of thirds grid.
+I used 3 photography composition techniques here: repetition of the pillars and lights forms leading lines to the subject, who is also placed at the intersection of the imaginary rule of thirds grid

 For example, one red apple in a display of green apples.